spcl/dace/doc/frontend/daceprograms.rst

     # Calling ``dfunc`` or ``other_function`` will trigger DaCe compilation

-The Python frontend will then try to parse the entire function, including internal function calls.
-What it can parse becomes part of the :ref:`data-centric intermediate representation <sdfg>`, and what it cannot parse will be encapsulated (best-effort) as callbacks to the Python interpreter.
+The Python frontend will then try to parse the entire function, including internal function calls, so you only need to annotate the top-level function.
+What it can parse is converted to our :ref:`data-centric intermediate representation <sdfg>`, and what it cannot parse will be encapsulated (best-effort) as callbacks to the Python interpreter.
 Callbacks are useful because they allow programs to use the full power of the Python ecosystem.
 For example, if you wish to read a file, compute something expensive and plot the result during computation, you can!

 .. code-block:: python